Proposed Leesburg Gateway Amendment Would Allow Data Center Development Near Neighborhoods

 What You Can Do

-Attend and sign up to speak at the public hearing
+1. Attend and sign up to speak at the public hearing

 If you live in Leesburg, especially in a neighborhood that will be directly affected by Leesburg Gateway, we encourage you to speak up and make your concerns known at the public hearing on Jan.
-27. Tell the Town Council how this personally affects you, your family and community and your quality of life.
+27. Tell the Town Council how this personally affects you, your family and community, and your quality of life.

 If you cannot attend the hearing, you can still submit written comments!
 Email the Town Council at [email protected].
-See below for Talking Points to help you prepare your comments.
+See below for our Talking Points to help you prepare your comments.

 Talking Points

-PEC has developed Talking Points about the Leesburg Gateway amendment that you can use to inform your comments.
+PEC has developed Talking Points about the Leesburg Gateway data center amendment that you can use to inform your comments.
 Focus on 1-2 key points that resonate most with you, and be sure to include a personal example or story about how this proposal, if approved, would impact you.

 The bottom line: The proposed amendment contradicts citizen-supported Town Plan guiding principles and should be denied.